-High Quality Teaching: 'The baseline of learning for all pupils'.
+Wave 1 / Universal - High Quality Teaching: 'The baseline of learning for all pupils'.

-- 1. The teacher will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression - 2.
-During this process, the SENCo will be consulted as needed for support and advice and may wish to observe the pupil in class. - 3.
+- 1. The teacher will make reasonable adjustments to provide adapted learning opportunities that will aid the pupil's academic progression. - 2.
+During this process, the SENDCo will be consulted as needed for support and advice and may wish to observe the pupil in class. - 3.
 Careful monitoring of progress will be conducted. - 4.
 Through the above action it can be determined which level of provision the pupil will need. - 5.
-Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-Parents are encouraged to share information and queries with the school. - 6.
-Pupil progress meetings and parent consultations will be used to monitor and assess the progress being made by all students.
+Parents / carers will be informed fully of every stage of their pupil's development and the circumstances under which they are being monitored, by the class teacher in the first instance.
+Parents are encouraged to share information and queries with the school, this is vital to establish a full and detailed picture of their pupil's needs. - 6.
+Pupil progress meetings and parent / carers consultations will be used to monitor and assess the progress being made by all pupils.
 The frequency of these meetings is dependent on individual progress. - 7.
 If there continues to be a lack of adequate progress against school criteria then advice will be sought from the Specialist Teaching Team or other professionals.
-This is usually done by opening an Early Help Assessment (EHA). - 8.
-Recommendations will be planned for, assessed and reviewed using the schools chosen format (Assess, Plan, Do, Review One form) - 9.
-If a pupil makes accelerated progress through the APDRO cycle they may be removed from the SEN register.
+This is usually done by opening an Early Help Assessment (EHA) or making a referral to Paediatrics.